Stress Relief: How Does Stress Affect the Body?

 - Feeling “wired but tired”

-These symptoms are often the body’s way of signalling that it needs rest and recalibration.
+These symptoms are often the body’s way of signalling that it needs rest, nourishment, and recalibration.

 How Stress Influences Different Systems in the Body